Health

 Stage 2: DETECT

-The DETECT stage provides support to CHWs to report signs and symptoms of community members with remote and in-situ support from the local medical team.
+The DETECT stage provided support to CHWs to report signs and symptoms of community members with remote and in-situ support from the local medical team.

 Stage 3: RESPOND

-The final stage, RESPOND, provides for continuing education, monitoring of self-isolated patients and compassionate transport and referrals for patients that require hospitalisation.
+The final stage, RESPOND, provided for continuing education, monitoring of self-isolated patients and compassionate transport and referrals for patients that require hospitalisation.